Manohar-Gunturu/calendar-lite/README.md

 1. Set min and max date,
 2. Select Multiple dates(consequent or random)
 3. Disable week days(example disable all Sundays)
-4. Disabale required days(examples 1st of this month)
+4. Disabale required days(example 1st and 3rd of this month)
 5. triggers an event on date change
 6. triggers an event on month change
 7. Customizable theme